NeoGeographyToolkit/StereoPipeline/README.rst

 an entry for each tool, and example processing workflows for many supported sensors.

-The ReStructured Text source files for the documentation are distributed in the `docs/` subdirectory.
+The ReStructured Text source files for the documentation are in the `docs` subdirectory of the ASP distribution.

 Support and user community
 ==========================